fico-xpress/mosel/moseltesting/readme.txt

 	By default a test is successful after the model execution returns the execution status value 0.
 This tag specifies an alternative execution status.
+exitcode: expected exit code (integer)
+	By default a test is successful after the model execution returns the execution exit code 0.
+This tag specifies an alternative exit code.
 componly: Boolean indicating whether execution of the test should be skipped.
 	By default, each test is run after having being compiled.
 If this tag is set to 'true', the procedure is validated after a successful